Please see below for information about applying to the Data Science Master's Program. See our FAQ for more information.

 At a minimum, we recommend that students entering the program have completed at least a year of calculus (at the level of MATH 0090 & 0100), a semester of linear algebra (at the level of MATH 0520), a semester of calculus-based probability and statistics (at the level of APMA 1650), and an introduction to programming (at the level of CSCI 0150 or 0170).

 We also admit exceptional students who lack one or more of the minimum requirements in linear algebra, probability and statistics, and computer science.
 These students will be expected to take a course at Brown or elsewhere to achieve the necessary preparation before the program begins, and should consult with the program director to determine what is most appropriate.

 We consider numerous criteria including academic performance, letters of recommendation and industry experience.
 We also consider GRE scores, TOEFL/IELTS scores (if relevant), motivation, work experience, awards, honors, prizes, and other accomplishments.
 Because master's applicants are so diverse, no single set of criteria adequately cover all the cases.
 In more detail, we are looking for:

 - Academic performance: The GPA is not the only criterion.
 The grades in data-science related areas are also important.
 Also, we take into account the fact that at some very competitive schools it is very difficult to achieve a high GPA.

 - Letters of recommendation: Letters must give a detailed, factual, and candid evaluation of the applicant's capabilities.
 Rankings and comparisons with other students are very useful.
 Ask your recommender to follow these guidelines.
 Remind your recommenders of deadlines to ensure they are met.
-We routinely find ourselves unable to admit potentially qualified students because their letters of recommendation have not arrived in time.

 - Personal Statement: The statement that accompanies your application helps us learn more about you.